spring-jdbc-crud/simplejdbcmapper/README.md

     // Use JdbcTemplate with the library's ResulSetExtractor to execute the query and get the results.
     RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity));

-    // populate employee.skills property.
+    // populate Employee.skills property.
 Here we are using toMany() with through().
     List<Employee> employees = relationshipMapper.type(Employee.class)
                                                  .toMany(Skill.class)
                                                  .through(EmployeeSkill.class, "employeeId", "skillId")